bakonaanlong/worded_domain_lookup/README.md

 - Verify API credentials are valid
 - Ensure you haven't exceeded rate limits
 - Confirm the API endpoint is accessible

-## Performance Tips

-1. **Start with smaller batches** - Test with a small word list first
-2. **Use exact length** - `--length 4` is faster than `--min-length 3 --max-length 5`
-3. **Filter your word list** - Pre-filter words before running the script
-4. **Check one TLD at a time** - More accurate for high-demand TLDs

-## License

-MIT License - Feel free to use and modify for your needs.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request.

-## Support

-For issues, questions, or suggestions, please open an issue on GitHub.

 ---